 Fused Deposition Modeling (FDM)

-Also invented in the late 1980′s, by Scott Crump, was Fused Deposition Modeling (FDM) technology.
+Also invented in the late 1980s, by Scott Crump, was Fused Deposition Modeling (FDM) technology.
 With patent in hand, he and his wife founded Stratasys in 1988.
-With FDM, the object is produced by extruding small beads of melted thermoplastic material to form layers as the material hardens immediately after it leaves the extrusion nozzle.
-It is one of the lesser expensive 3D printing methods.
+With FDM, the object is produced by extruding a stream of melted thermoplastic material to form layers.
+Each layer stacks on top of and fuses with the previous layer as the material hardens almost immediately after leaving the extrusion nozzle.
+It is one of the less expensive 3D printing methods.
 Most FDM printers print with ABS plastic (think Lego), as well as PLA (Polylactic acid), a biodegradable polymer, which is produced from organic material.

 The actual term “Fused Deposition Modeling” and its abbreviation “FDM” are trademarked by Stratasys.
 RepRap uses a similar process, but has called it “Fused Filament Fabrication” (FFF), so as to not step on the trademark.
 With FFF, the material is fed via filament from a spool of the material.